WilliamChiu/chilly.blue/_posts/2017-05-07-columbia-buy-sell-shills.md

   width: '1000'
 ---

-{% include partials/imagePartial.html src="/media/cbsmbanner.jpg" width="1280" height="720" %}
+{% include partials/imagePartial.html src="/media/cbsmbanner.jpg" width="1280" height="720" widthcap="medium-amp-content" %}

 > In the past, I've given '[columbia buy sell memes](https://www.facebook.com/groups/1006815496091821/)' a lot of shit for normalizing bad student life choices.
 In this assignment, which I wrote... like...
 3 days ago for University Writing, I complained about another aspect of cbsm I don't like: people from outside the community that butt in with their own agendas.
 >